librairy/doc/deployment.md

 Create a folder named `base/` and put inside the file `docker-compose.yml` containing:

-we recommend you to create a root folder named `/librairy` where will be located all the services what you need.
+*It is recommended to create a root folder named `/librairy` where you can put the services what you need*.